AnastasiiaMishchenko/Internationals/Rosemary/Lecture3.md

 ```onboardled.off()```
 ```dmesg``` to check the devices connected

- **Challenge:**
+## Plan for Debate<a name="debate"></a>
+Planned to meet up and discuss individual points on debate. </b>
+**work:** Find points for and aganist the motion for debate

+ **Challenges:** <a name="challenge"></a>
- The gropu mates were absent for half of the class.
+ - The gropu mates were absent for half of the class.
- There is a communication gap with Anastasiia and the rest of the team, thus no knowledge transfer happens from that side.
+ - There is a communication gap with Anastasiia and the rest of the team, thus no knowledge transfer happens from that side.
- A lot of time spend on solving issues
+ - A lot of time spend on solving issues
- Staying back, working at home etc is not very helpful as getting stuck at somepoint and feel so out of resources Very time consuming task as each step involves a lot of research
+ - Staying back, working at home etc is not very helpful as getting stuck at somepoint and feel so out of resources
+ - Very time consuming task as each step involves a lot of research